foureyedraven/foureyedraven.dev/README.md

 # foureyedraven.dev
 My personal developer website.

-Built with React and launched with Netlify.
+Built with Typescript and React, and launched on Netlify.

 Go to https://foureyedraven.dev